dynamsoft-docs/document-normalizer-docs/parameters/reference/texture-detection-modes.md

 # TextureDetectionModes

-`TextureDetectionModes` is a parameter to control how to detect texture on an image.
-It consisits of one or more modes, each mode represents a way to implement the detection.
+`TextureDetectionModes` controls how to detect texture on an image.
+It currently only supports a single mode for texture detection.

 ## Candidate Mode List